ZoranStojsavljevic/MikroE_BeagleBone-Black_BSP-Integration/BBB-debian_buster/Problem_Statement.md

 ## Problem Statement

-## WARNING: The BBB board revision used is 0A5C!
-Thus BBB board 000C should be obtained!!!
+### WARNING: The BBB board revision used is 0x0A5C!
+Thus BBB board 0x000C should be obtained!
-## People are highly encouraged to use overlays in .../BBB-debian_buster/overlay_examples/
+### People are highly encouraged to use overlays in .../BBB-debian_buster/overlay_examples/

 This file is created in the attempt to explain what are the reasons the last overlay does not work.
 Here, there are both I2C2 and SC16IS740 DTS overlays shown.